TomBraider42/cuda_fontawesome/readme/readme.txt

 Font Awesome
 Plugin for CudaText

-Search Font Awesome icons in sidebar and insert the codes in current editor.
+Search Font Awesome Icons in sidebar and insert the codes in current editor.

 === IMPORTANT =============================================
 Besure you have installed the fonts from vendors/fonts.zip.